vsraptor/aide/README.md

 	aide: !source 1
 	./profiles/main/src/test/bastiat-the-law.txt

+	#ask in direct mode ... ? toggles the mode
 	aide: ?what is law ?

 	Law is a set of rules and regulations that are established by the government or other authoritative bodies to govern the behavior of individuals and organizations within a particular society.
 These laws are designed to promote order, justice, and fairness in society, and to protect citizens from harm.
 Law can be written or unwritten, and can cover a wide range of topics such as contract law, criminal law, tort law, property law, and environmental law